How to Shoot Clearer, Better Photos on Your iPhone

 Rheanne Taylor

-Rheanne holds a bachelor's degree in Literature & Writing from Maharishi International University.
-When she isn't overseeing video content, she loves drinking tea, holding up traffic by taking entirely too many photos of bugs, and hanging out with her Instagram famous cat Wesley (IG: wesley_the_pirate_cat).
+When she isn’t overseeing video content, Rheanne loves drinking tea, taking lots of photos, and hanging out with her Instagram famous cat Wesley (IG: wesley_the_pirate_cat)